Against the Tyranny of Pure States in Quantum Theory: The Inconsistent Definition(s) of `Pure State'

-\begin{theo} Let $v$ be a {\it LV} defined over a maximal context $\mathcal{A}$ and let $x \in {\cal H}$ be any vector.
+\begin{theo} Let $v$ be a {\it Local Binary Valuation} defined over a maximal context $\mathcal{A}$ and let $x \in {\cal H}$ be any vector.
 There exists a rotation of $x$ where $v$ is defined and there exists a rotation where $v$ is not defined.
-In particular, valuations are not preserved under rotations. \end{theo} \proof see \cite{deRondeMassri16}.
+In particular, binary valuations are not preserved under rotations. \end{theo} \proof see \cite{deRondeMassri16}. \\